-In the selection of the reinsurance partners, a minimum rating of A- according to Standard & Poor's and/or Fitch or, in case of long processing time contracts, a minimum rating of A+ are aspired.
-Reinsurance contracts are only placed within the Group, whereby these companies do not have any rating but an excellent equivalent solvency ratio (above 300%).
+In the selection of the reinsurance partners, a minimum rating of A- according to Standard & Poor's and/or Moody's or, in case of long processing time contracts, a minimum rating of A+ are aspired.
+If reinsurance contracts are concluded, they are only placed within the Group, whereby these companies do not have any rating but an excellent equivalent solvency ratio (above 300%).
 Thus, the risk of default is very low.

-With regard to banks, business relationships are entered primarily with banks with a minimum rating of A according to Standard & Poor's and/or Fitch.
+With regard to banks, business relationships are entered primarily with banks with a minimum rating of A according to Standard & Poor's and/or Moody's.
 If there is no rating available of one of the mentioned rating agencies, an internal evaluation of the business partner is carried out by in-depth analysis.
 Results from other rating agencies, annual reports, market experience, or other sources of information can be the basis for this.